 - 3 pounds apples (cored, skin left on), halved (no need to slice or chop)

-- 2 pitted Medjool dates (optional for added sweetness)
+- optional: 1 tablespoon maple sugar or coconut sugar OR 2 pitted Medjool dates (for added sweetness)

 - Place cored and halved apples and water directly in the bottom of the Instant Pot.
 Add pitted dates and ground cinnamon if using.
 Close the lid and make sure the valve is on sealed.